-In addition, the Trustees have asked managers to comment on these areas when they have presented at meetings.
+In addition, the Trustees have asked managers to comment on these areas when they have presented at meetings, however no such instances have occurred over the year.
 All managers remained generally highly rated during the year.
 When implementing a new manager, the Trustees consider the ESG fund rating of the manager.